SFDC-Hermes/Lightning-Hermes/_posts/2026-05-03-about-sync-and-async.md

   - Sync
   - Async
 ---

 In a multi-tenant ecosystem, deciding between synchronous and asynchronous execution is a strategic choice that defines a system’s scalability.
+It is the art of managing transaction boundaries to maximize throughput while maintaining a seamless user experience under the pressure of governor limits.

 ---
 ## 1. Async Methods at a Glance